 Trade is a vital element of the global economy, and it has fundamental links to the wellbeing of people and the planet.
 The prevalence of global value chains has created momentum also for developing countries to participate in and benefit from global trade.
-However, when not managed properly, trade can accelerate environmental and social degradation, and exacerbate natural resource depletion and degradation, as well as unsustainable production methods.
+However, when not managed properly, trade can have negative impacts on the environment and society, and can exacerbate natural resource depletion and degradation.
 Therefore, there is a need for appropriate policy measures and regulations, in order to accelerate rather than undermine the potential of trade to be a driver of sustainability, and to mitigate adverse effects of trade for the environment and society.
 Such policy measures and regulations have the potential to turn trade into an engine for economic growth and sustainable development, as envisioned in the outcome document of the Rio+20 Conference.